turitzinv/phase-3-frontend/README.md

 # Backend

 This application utilizes Sinatra and Active Record to support the React frontend.
+Click to view: https://github.com/turitzinv/phase-3-sinatra-react-project/tree/main/backend